Hurricane Preparation for Gardens

 • Disconnect rain barrels from gutters.

 • Move empty barrels to a secure location.
-If the barrels are not completely full already, fill them all the way to prevent them from blowing away.
+Or, if the barrels are not completely full already, fill them all the way to prevent them from blowing away.

 Pruning Trees

-Ideally, do not prune more than 20% of a mature tree or 33% of a young tree.
-Large cuts are stressful for a tree, so it is important to prune properly.
+Ideally, you should not prune more than 20% of a mature tree or 33% of a young tree.
+Large cuts are stressful to trees, so it is important to prune them properly.
 It is best to start pruning trees and shrubs when they’re young to promote structural strength.
-That being said, avoid pruning for appearance, the desired look might compromise the structural integrity of the tree.
+That being said, avoid pruning for appearance, the desired look might compromise the structural integrity of the tree. which can cause problems later in the tree’s life.
 This becomes especially important during hurricane season.
-Read more about proper pruning here: https://hort.ifas.ufl.edu/woody/documents/cuttypes.pdf
+Whether you do the job yourself or hire a company to do it, it is important to know proper pruning techniques.
+For help finding an arborist, click here.

 Pruning Properly